The Neighbours

 with gratitude to our funders

-The Neighbours is generously funded by the City of Waterloo Arts Fund as well as the Waterloo Region Community Foundation Performing Arts Fund
+The Neighbours is directly funded by City of Waterloo Arts Fund, Waterloo Region Community Foundation Performing Arts Fund, and Waterloo Region Community Foundation Musagetes Fund.